-Pirate Waistcoat be the single item to help raise ye from the ranks of a lowly deck hand to the pirate officer, such as a boson or quartermaster.
+A Pirate Waistcoat be the single best item to help raise ye from the ranks of a lowly deck hand to the pirate officer, such as a bosun or quartermaster.
 Commonly called a vest in today's vocabulary.
 We have different waistcoats that be of a historical accurate design from the 1580 to the 1830's.

-A unsleeved coat started out being called a Jerkin during the Buccaneer Pirate Era, they were short in length.
-During the Golden Age of Pirate, they became to be called Waistcoats,n be long in length.
-They were first very long to the mid calf length n' became shorter to mid thigh length.
-During the Late Pirate Era, the shorten and became Weskit.
-In modern times we call it a Vest.
+The sleeveless coat started out being called a jerkin during the Buccaneer era n' they were short in length.
+During the Golden Age of Piracy, they came to be called waistcoats,n' were long in length.
+At first they were very long, to the mid calf, n' then became shorter, to mid thigh.
+During the Late Pirate Era, they shortened again and became Wesket.
+In modern times we call it a vest.

 King Charles II of England, Scotland and Ireland introduced the waistcoat as a part of correct dress during the Restoration of the British monarchy.
-Most of the time it is too hot to wear a Frock Coat, so just go with a pirate waistcoat, as it is much cooler, cheaper n' ye can sword fight with one on.
-Button up the waistcoat when wearing a Frock Coat, but you may leave them unbuttoned when wearing them without a coat.
+When it be too hot to wear a frock coat, go with a pirate waistcoat, as it is much cooler n' ye can sword fight with one on.
+A waistcoat should be buttoned closed when wearing a frock coat, but ye can leave them unbuttoned when wearing them without a coat.